Biggest remaining need for all 32 NFL teams

 Biggest need: Cornerback

 The Packers need a cornerback, and maybe two of them.
 The Packers traded Damarious Randall to the Browns, and no Packers corner played more snaps than Randall last year.
 Their top pick in last year's draft, Kevin King, is recovering from shoulder surgery and Quinten Rollins had Achilles surgery.
-Veteran Davon House is a free agent and could return in the second wave of free agency but there's a reason they signed Kyle Fuller to an offer sheet.
+Veteran Davon House is a free agent and could return in the second wave of free agency, but there's a reason they signed Kyle Fuller to an offer sheet.
 After the Bears matched it, the Packers are back in the same position they were before free agency. -- Rob Demovsky

 Minnesota Vikings